clearbucketLabs/SteveApp/README.md

 Built with electron using react js

-Note: node serial port needs rebuilding for it to work.
+Note: node serial port needs rebuilding for it to work. (using gypt)